Kappo Kisaku 割烹喜作

 The restaurant includes 7 seats at the counter, with a private room for 8 people.
 Kisaku is one of the very few kaikeki restaurant that offers a la carte dishes besides omakase, but only available for walk-in guests after 8:30pm.

-After the refreshing 'amuse', next move on to the appetizers.
-Consisting of okra with shrimp jelly, Kuruma ebi with egg yolk, grilled eggplant with miso pate, taro ball with soy powder and smoked duck breast.
-The grilled eggplant was actually our favorite among the all, next comes the duck breast.
-The other three were very average.
+Next dish was hassun (assorted appetizers) - consisting of okra with shrimp jelly, Kuruma ebi with egg yolk, grilled eggplant with miso pate, taro ball with soy powder and smoked duck breast.
+The grilled eggplant was my favorite among the all, the duck breast was good as well.
+While the rest was nothing interesting.

 A bowl of warm and comfort soup perfectly akawen our taste buds again.
 The soup itself was very umami, with a hint of sweetness from the vegetables and the fish; the flesh was melt-in-mouth tenderness and very delicious.
 Although i don't like the mushroom which was a not really expensive/rare type, the umaminess of the soup makes me forget about everything.